ProjectEvergreen/greenwood/www/pages/docs/configuration.md

 ```

 ### Dev Server
-Configration for Greenwood's development server are available using the `devServer` option.
+Configuration for Greenwood's development server are available using the `devServer` option.
 Two options are available:
 - `port`: Pick a different port when starting the dev server
 - `host`: If you need to use a custom domain when developing locally (generally used along with editing an `/etc/hosts` file)